PandoraJewelry/Pandora.Apache.Avro.IDL.To.Apache.Parquet/README.md

 ### isNullable and fieldToType

-In order to represent correctly the [ER-diagram cardinality and ordinality][lucidchart-cardinality-and-ordinality], we will need to use the following two functions:
+In order to represent correctly the _ER-diagram cardinality and ordinality_, we will need to use the following two functions:

 ```fsharp
 let isNullable = function